 Sizes: S-XXL

 June makes menstrual care products including menstrual cups, menstrual discs and period underwear.
-Their period underwear can also be used to absorb sweat and bladder leaks too.
-Their underwear is a full coverage, mid rise style that is more comfortable than wearing regular pads.
-They are so comfortable they can be worn even when you don't have your period.
-June period underwear has been tested for fiber content and flammability and proven to be free of formaldehyde, AZO dyes, colorants, and PFAs.
+Their period underwear can also be used to absorb sweat and bladder leaks.
+In addition to PFAS this underwear has been tested for other chemicals and has been shown to be free of formaldehyde, AZO dyes, and colorants.

 Materials: Modal, Spandex, Cotton, Polyester, Polyurethane Laminate